Eu-genio/CS401-Assignment2/README.md

 The output i got which was a 72 acc, was the highest i got with my machine without it taking half a day to process it.

 I would like to thank you for the extension.

 Have a good Christmas,

 Eugenio

+PS
+I forgot to mention, but the test-o file is in the submission, as it is too large to put in the github